voxeet/voxeet-sdk-ios/README.md

 ### `toggleMute`
-Toggles mute for the specified user.
+Toggle mute for the specified user.

 #### Parameters
 -   `userID` **string** - The ID of the user you want to mute or unmute.